ericyoc/simple_web_development_poc/README.md

 Quoate #2: "We recommend educators to address security aspects in these courses (i.e., web programming, mobile programming, cyber physical systems, computer security) or update the curriculum with the addition of these courses."

-## Basic Static Website Implementation with Out-of-the-box (or default) Security Controls
+## Basic Static Website Implementation with Out-of-the-box (or Default) Security Controls

 The creation of a simple website consists of the following components: